Barry L. Bailey,

 Barry has been practicing massage professionally since 1992,

-when he and his wife Nancy opened their practice on Nason Street in downtown
+when he opened his private practice on Nason Street in downtown

 Barry is Licensed to practice Massage Therapy by the